CoffeePoweredComputers/cs-105-summer-21/_modules/week_6.md

 ---
-navtitle: Week 6 - Lists and HTML
+navtitle: Week 6 - Lists and the Internet
 ---

 July 19